iaevelis/HW10/final project proposal.md

 ## Component Parts

-wood blocks: base.;
+- wood blocks: base.
-aluminium or iron nails: conductive parts;
+- aluminium or iron nails: conductive parts
-arduino and other electronic parts (provided);
+- arduino and other electronic parts (provided)
-extra breadboards and LEDs;
+- extra breadboards and LEDs

-inputs: finger touch the conductive parts to indicate a keyboard press;
+- inputs: finger touch the conductive parts to indicate a keyboard press
-output: sound and LED light;
+- output: sound and LED light
-data: musical pitch;
+- data: musical pitch

 ## Challenges

-Building the hardware part and to make sure the keys are correspondent to the signals; coding; finish everything on time.
+- Building the hardware part and to make sure the keys are correspondent to the signals
+- coding
+- finish everything on time

 ## Timeline